Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 If, after 45 days, your application has not received all of the points that it needs from our donors in order for us to approve your grant request, your application expires and becomes 'unfunded.'
 At that point, if you're still in need, you're welcome to resubmit your application with updated documentation for further consideration from our donors.

-While you're welcome to submit an application for help as many times as you like, if the same application goes unfunded twice at Modest Needs, we wouldn't recommend that you submit it a third time, as this generally indicates that, for reasons beyond our control, our donors have determined that they are not willing to make the investment necessary to fully fund that particular application.
+While you're welcome to submit an application for help as many times as you like, if the same application goes unfunded twice at Modest Needs, we wouldn't recommend that you submit it a third time, as this generally indicates that, for reasons beyond our control, our donors are unable to make the investment necessary to fully fund that particular request.

 Back To Top